 Specify the location of the Node.js interpreter, the parameters to pass to it, and the path to the grunt-cli package.

-Run Gulp task.
-Select this option to run a Grunt task.
-In the Gulp task dialog box that opens, specify the Gulpfile.js where the required task is defined, select the task to execute, and specify the arguments to pass to the Gulp tool.
+In the Gulp task dialog that opens, specify the Gulpfile.js where the required task is defined, select the task to execute, and specify the arguments to pass to the Gulp tool.

 Specify the location of the Node.js interpreter, the parameters to pass to it, and the path to the gulp package.

-If the Check errors check box is selected, the compiler will show all the errors and the run configuration will not start.
+If the Check errors checkbox is selected, the compiler will show all the errors and the run configuration will not start.

-If the Check errors check box is cleared, the compiler will show all the detected errors but the run configuration still will be launched.
+If the Check errors checkbox is cleared, the compiler will show all the detected errors but the run configuration still will be launched.

-Generate CoffeeScript Source Maps.
-Select this option to have the source maps for your CoffeeScript sources generated.
+Generate CoffeeScript Source Maps: select this option to generate the source maps for your CoffeeScript sources.
 In the dialog that opens, specify where your CoffeeScript source files are located.
-For more information, see CoffeeScript.